5stars217/5stars217.github.io/_posts/2024-03-04-what-enables-malicious-models.md

 Any user, from any email domain, can create an organization with any unique name they wish:
 ![pic of org on huggingface](/assets/img/post7/netflix.png){: .mx-auto.d-block :}

-That user can then email anyone in that company and they will recieve an email from Huggingface inviting them.
+That user can then email anyone in that company and they will receive an email from Huggingface inviting them.
 ![pic of invite on huggingface](/assets/img/post10/invite.png){: .mx-auto.d-block :}
 Out goes the invite

 ![pic of invite on huggingface](/assets/img/post10/recieved.png){: .mx-auto.d-block :}
 and it looks very official coming from Huggingface and all, not a random gmail.

 (yes, i intentionally revealed one org name and not another)